Near Charlotte in Chittenden County, Vermont — The American Northeast (New England)

 Also see . . .
 UVM - The Charlotte Whale.
 (Submitted on August 4, 2014, by Kevin Craft of Bedford, Quebec.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 4, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 443 times since then.
+It was originally submitted on August 4, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 521 times since then and 38 times this year.
 Photos: 1, 2. submitted on August 4, 2014, by Kevin Craft of Bedford, Quebec.
 3. submitted on November 16, 2015, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.